Powerlearnproject/se-day1-assignment-elviiii/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
 -Software engineering is the process of designing, developing, testing and maintaining software applications.
 It is important in ensuring that software is reliable, efficient and affordable which is crucial for businesses to operate effectively in today's digital world.
 It essentially translates complex problems into functional software solutions through a systematic process, including thorough planning, testing, and quality assurance.

 Identify and describe at least three key milestones in the evolution of software engineering.
+1. The birth of siftware engineering- The term software engineering was officially introduced at the NATO Software Engineering Conference in 1968.
+Software development being recognized as and engineerng discipline, the 'Sostware crisis' caused by increasing software complexity and frequent project failures was adressed and this all led to the development of structured programming and systematic methodologies.
+2. The rise of object oriented programming- The widespread adption of Object-oriented programming driven by languages like C++ and Java.
+This introduced key cocepts lke encapsulation, inheritance and polymorphsism improving code reusability and maintainability.It also allowed for the development of modular and scalable software systems and Object-Oriented programming became the foundation for mordern software applications icluding GUIs and enterprise softwares.
+3. The agile revolution- The publication of the Agile Manifesto in 2001 which shifted software development from rigid, linear models to flexible iterative approaches.
+This encouraged incremental development, customer collaboration and responsiveness to changewhile also leading to improved software sucess rates by making development ,ore adaptive and user driven

 List and briefly explain the phases of the Software Development Life Cycle.
 1. Preliminary study- It is abrief investigation of the system under consideration and gives a clear picture of what the system actually is.